cam1lle/Project_1/README.md

-## Project Title
-Analyzing Crime Trends in a City and Forecasting Future Crime Rates
+# Analyzing Crime Trends in a City and Forecasting Future Crime Rates

 ## Table of Contents
-Project Description
+1. Project Description

-Data Sources
+2. Data Sources

-Installation Requirements
+3. Installation Requirements

-Usage
+4. Usage

-Contributing
+5. Contributing

 ## Project Description
 This project aims to analyze crime trends in a city and forecast future